WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 parameters besides the continuation argument required by `switch`.

 Note that installing a switch handler for `$yield` in `entry` is strictly
-necessary: It acts as a delimiter, determining the shape of the continuation created when a `switch` using `yield` is performed.
+necessary: It still acts as a delimiter, determining the shape of the continuation created when a `switch` using `yield` is performed.
-The resulting stack switching is indeed symmetric: Rather than switching back to the parent (as `suspend` would), `switch` effectively replaces the continuation under the `yield` handler in `$entry` with a different continuation.
+The resulting stack switching is symmetric in the following sense: Rather than switching back to the parent (as `suspend` would), `switch` effectively replaces the continuation under the `yield` handler in `$entry` with a different continuation.

 <!--- ## Examples